bugra-yilmaz/big-data-processing/README.md

 - number of time windows may increase
 - pagetype could include new types in the future
 - processing historical data ocurres often
-- code delivered should be such that it can be easily productionized
+- code/app delivered should be such that it can be easily productionized
+- code/app should generate the output in csv format

 ##### Input parameters to be passed to the process